Superalgos/Superalgos/Bitcoin-Factory/README.md

 - If you suspect member(s) are cheating the system please notify lead developers, server operators or senior team members either directly or via the telegram group.
 - Any issues that arise that may allow users to claim rewards unfairly must be brought to the attention of the group immediately.

-## P2P storage for centralised real-time data sharing:
+## P2P storage for centralised real-time data sharing
  - Mine & Indicator tracking within separate servers.
  - Live data feed inside the dashboard with green/red icons per data mine/ indicators active/inactive.
  - How will server operators run servers? example: single server node dedicated to one data mine/indicator set activated?